Editor’s Note: This blog was originally published in November 2020 and was updated in February 2024.

 Endless rows of hair products line the light blue walls of Virginie Adounon’s beauty salon in Bohicon, Benin.
-A steady stream of customers enter the shop, and Virginie gives each of them a reusable mask to wear while inside.
+A steady stream of customers enter the shop.
 Light filters through wooden shutters on one side of the shop, naturally illuminating the welcoming space.

 But Virginie’s shop was not always this way.
-When she first opened her business in 2017, she served her customers from a small bamboo structure.
+When she first opened her business in 2017, she struggled as a woman entrepreneur.
+She served her customers from a small bamboo structure.
 During Benin’s rainy season, water would pour from the ceiling into the shop, making it extremely difficult for her to retain customers.

 In addition to structural challenges, Virginie also lacked the business skills needed to run a profitable business.
 “I had no savings,” she recalls.
 “I spent my money as I earned it and did work on credit.
 I lacked materials and organization.”

 A Passion for Hairdressing and Entrepreneurship